requirejs/requirejs/docs/download.md

 * page load support (it is assumed you will use jQuery's methods)
 * require.modify() support

+The integrated builds with jQuery contain the changes in [this jQuery fork](http://github.com/jrburke/jquery).

 <hr>

 #### <a name="samplejquery">Sample jQuery 1.4.2 project with require()</a> [Download](release/0.8.0/jquery-require-sample.zip)